arosien/sniff/README.md

 # Todo

-* More example smells, for other languages too, with tagged groupings and ways to choose from tags.
 * Magic token to ignore smells on a line or in a region, e.g., for use in commented-out code.
 * Executable jar to sniff stuff from the command-line, e.g., for use in continuous integration systems.